hhd-dev/hhd/readme.md

 ### I'm seeing three X-BOX controllers, regardless of whether HHD is running
-Currently, there is a bug with the Nobara kernels that adds 2 extra random Steam Controllers, that appear in the system as x-box controllers. this is unrelated to HHD.
+Currently, there is a bug with the Nobara kernels that adds 2 extra random Steam Controllers.
+These controllers appear in the system as X-BOX/Xpad controllers.
+This is unrelated to HHD.

 ### Steam reports a Legion Controller and a Shortcuts controller instead of a DS5
 The Legion controllers have multiple modes (namely x-input, d-input, dual d-input,